ActPersp/LTPricing/README.md

 # LTPricing
-A sample project for level term insurance pricing using Rgogo Framework.
+A sample pricing project for level term insurance products.

 ## Objective

 The objective of this project is to provide an introductory demonstration of actuarial modeling using Rgogo Framework.
-The project uses a 20-year level term pricing model to show how Rgogo can help actuaries to build actuarial models easily and quickly.
+The project demonstratesus a simple pricing exercise for a 20-year level term insurance and a level term to age 65 using Rgogo framework.
+The intention is to show how Rgogo can help actuaries to build actuarial models easily and quickly.

 ## Prerequisite